Art Provenance: What It Is and How to Verify It

 * Get full names and contact information for all galleries or auction houses that the seller claims previously owned the art.
 If these galleries are still in business, contact them in order to confirm that the information provided by the seller is correct.
 If none of the galleries or auction houses are traceable, then this may be cause for concern.

-* Names of galleries that previously owned the art do not constitute valid provenance unless they are known and respected authorities on the artist, or can provide concrete and irrefutable proof that the art is by the artist.
+* Names of galleries that previously owned the art do not constitute valid provenance unless they are known and respected dealers or authorities on the artist, or can provide concrete and irrefutable proof that the art is by the artist.

 * If the seller states that the work of art sold at an auction house, have them provide the name and contact information for the auction house as well as the date of the sale and lot number of the art in that sale.
 Just because an auction house sells a work of art does not automatically make that work of art genuine.
 Best procedure here is to get a copy of the auction catalog and carefully read the listing for the art.

 * An illustration of the art taken from an old auction catalog without the accompanying description does not constitute valid provenance unless the auction house is or was able to demonstrate beyond doubt that the art was by the artist in question.
 For example, the auction house may have sold it as "attributed" to the artist.
 Again, get a copy of the actual auction catalog or read the full listing online to see how the art was described and represented.

 * All statements sellers make about who owned the art or where it came from must be verified.
 Conditional or third party statements like "this art is believed to have been owned by..." or "the person I got it from told me..." or "the estate that this came from had lots of important art in it..." do not constitute valid provenance.